-Call it paranoia or keen insight, but humans have long pondered the possibility that the end of the world won't come as the result of warring gods or cosmic mishap, but due to our own self-destructive tendencies.
+Call it paranoia or keen insight, but humans have long pondered the possibility that an apocalyptic event and potential nuclear winter won't come as the result of warring gods or cosmic mishap, but due to our own self-destructive tendencies.
 Once nomads in the primordial wilds, we've climbed a ladder of technology, taken on the mantle of civilization and declared ourselves masters of the planet.
 But how long can we lord over our domain without destroying ourselves?
 After all, if we learned nothing else from "2001: A Space Odyssey," it's that if you give a monkey a bone, it inevitably will beat another monkey to death with it.

 In the decades following that detonation, humanity quaked with fear at atomic weaponry.
 As the global nuclear arsenal swelled, so, too, did our dread of the breed of war we might unleash with it.
 As scientists researched the possible ramifications of such a conflict, a new term entered the public vernacular: nuclear winter.
 If the sight of a mushroom cloud burning above the horizon suggests that the world might end with a bang, then nuclear winter presents the notion that post-World War III humanity might very well die with a whimper.